AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ### Cost of switching

-Our current test suite time doesn't seem to have been impacted.
+We haven't properly profiled our test suite but our current CI time doesn't seem to have been impacted.
 Here is a quick benchmark showing the cost of instantiating an in-memory SQLite database and switching back to PostgreSQL.

 ~~~ruby
 Benchmark.bm do |x|